simonsinclair/pgr/README.md

 ## Supported browsers

-Pgr supports IE11, and all modern browsers.
+IE11, and all modern browsers.